 View the CollectionOil & Cold Wax on Panel

 I am an abstract artist with a multidisciplinary background that includes printmaking, painting, jewelry making, and photography.
 Originally from Rochester, New York, I am now a nearly forty-year resident of California.
 I earned a Bachelor of Fine Arts degree from Louisiana State University in 1981, specializing in printmaking.
-After college, I eventually moved to California where I raised my three children.
-Always looking for a creative outlet I began making one-of-a-kind pieces of jewelry which I sold at in-home trunk shows.
+After college, I eventually moved to California, where I raised my three children.
+Always looking for a creative outlet, I began making one-of-a-kind pieces of jewelry, which I sold at in-home trunk shows.